AlmightyM3/pyGL/README.md

 # pyGL
-A project to learn OpenGL and GPU-based 3d rendering
+A project to learn OpenGL and GPU-based 3d rendering with help from learnopengl.com in Python with Pygame-ce.

-ToDo:
+# ToDo:
-- Shared shaders/models/textures between render nodes
+- Split lights into directional and point uniform arrays
-- Split lights into directional and point uniform arrays (Maybe uniform buffers?)
+- Abstract ImGui
 - Expand test scene
 - Orthographic projection
 - Directional shadows